 Where water moves downwards and inwards, pulled by gravity, fire burns upwards.

-Where water never tires, fire will eventually burn out unless constantly given fuel to burn.
+Where water never tires (until it reaches the center of the earth), fire will eventually burn out unless constantly given fuel to burn.

 Ideally tended, fire can burn usefully and be put to good use.
 It relates to the heart and small intestine and their associated meridians.
-And it relates to the heart chakra.
+As mentioned in the second on wood, I used to associate the element of fire with the heart chakra.
+But nowadays it seems that the throat chakra might be a better fit.
+After all it is one of the main ways that we express ourselves and our passion.

 Continuing to develop meridian and chakra correspondences there are two normal meridians and two chakras left to associate.